exyone-js/exyone-js.github.io/_tutorials/Front-End Tutorial #1_ What is HTML_.md

 ---
-title: 'Front-End Tutorial #1: What is HTML?'
+title: 'Front-End Tutorial #1.
+What is HTML?'
 date: 2023-08-14
+permalink: /posts/2012/08/blog-post-1/
+tags:
+  - cool posts
+  - category1
+  - category2
 ---

 # Welcome to Your First Step in Front-End Development: HTML!

 ## What is HTML?
-The Skeleton of Web Pages!

 Have you ever wondered how your browser knows what content to display and how to display it when you open a webpage?
 The secret behind this lies largely in HTML—a specialized language used to describe the structure and content of web pages.

 ### Understanding HTML Basics

 HTML stands for HyperText Markup Language.
 But what does that mean in simpler terms?

-Think of HTML as the skeleton of a webpage—the underlying framework that gives structure to everything you see online.
-Just as a skeleton provides the framework for your body, HTML provides the framework for a webpage.

 - HTML is **NOT** a programming language—it's a markup language (like highlighting parts of a document)
 - As a markup language, it uses special tags to annotate and organize text (similar to how you might use different colored pens to mark up a document)